aviv15616/GOAP2D/README.md

 - Station building with validation
 - Grid-based pathfinding used for movement and cost estimation
 - Automated strict GOAP scenario tester
+- Saboteur NPC that interferes with other agents indirectly

 ## Project Structure
 Assets/